DLXPlugins/simple-comment-editing/readme.txt

 <li>Portuguese (European) - Thanks <a href="https://twitter.com/porreirinha">Marco Pereirinha</a>.</li>
 <li>Serbian - Thanks <a href="https://twitter.com/lanche86">Milan Ivanovic</a>.</li>
 </ul>

+If you would like to contribute a translation, please <a href="http://www.ronalfy.com/contact/">get in touch</a>.

 You are welcome to help us out and <a href="https://github.com/ronalfy/simple-comment-editing">contribute on GitHub</a>.